PMCOE

 PMI-ACP — Agile Certified Practitioner

 PMI-ACP certifies that you can work effectively across the agile family of frameworks (Scrum, Kanban, XP, Lean, hybrid).
-It is aimed at software and product professionals, but it is not framework-specific — it is broader than a single Scrum certification.
+It is also aimed at software and product professionals, but it is not framework-specific.
+It is also broader than a single Scrum certification.

 Eligibility